 Congressman Ted S.Yoho represents North Central Florida's 3rd Congressional district which includes Alachua, Union, Gilchrist, Bradford, Marion, Clay, Suwannee, Dixie, Lafayette, Columbia, Levy, Madison, and Hamilton Counties.
-He was elected to the 113th Congress in November 2012 and is serving his second term in the people's house.
+He was elected to the 113th Congress in November 2012 and is serving his third term in the people's house.
+In the 115th Congress, Ted became the Chairman of the House Foreign Affairs Subcommittee on Asia and the Pacific.

 Once elected to public office, Congressman Yoho wasted no time, introducing 18 bills that were focused on strengthening America.
 Two of these bills passed the House of Representatives and one was signed into law by the President.
 This is a big accomplishment for any Member of Congress, but especially impressive for a freshman in the House.
 His approach to government is guided by constitutional principles, limited government, fiscal conservatism, personal responsibility, and free enterprise.